 - Our faculty, research scientists, and post-doctoral fellows continue to do research that is influencing the public’s health locally, nationally, and around the world; and, we are engaging our students in data collection, analysis, and dissemination of scholarly products.
-Our courses and practicum experiences provide cutting edge evidence-based resources, engage leaders in the field of public health practice, and focus on real skills that are transferable to tackle urgent and emerging problems.
+Our courses and practicum/experiential learning experiences provide cutting edge evidence-based resources, engage leaders in the field of public health and health care management practice, and focus on real skills that are transferable to tackle urgent and emerging problems.

 - Our alumni community is expanding and we are engaging more of our graduates as adjunct instructors, practicum preceptors, and mentors to our students.
-We are hiring a new full-time staff associate this year to support community engagement and practicum placements, and encourage our graduates to apply.
+We hired a new full-time staff associate earlier this year (an alumna of the MPH/MBA dual degree program, Ms. Pascale Fils-Aims) to support community engagement and practicum placements.

 Best wishes for a year of meaningful relationships, purposeful work, and a shared hope that we will see a better world for all.